ABr-hub/Simple_MLP/README.md

 This repository contains a **basic MLP**, implemented from scratch to demonstrate it's capabilities in comparison to the **logistic regression** as a basline machine learning method across different problems of varying complexity.

+NOTE: The drawings are taken out of my PhD Thesis ***"Deep-learning based condition monitoring of electro-mechanical drive-systems.
+(2024)"***

 ---
 ### The MLP